CongducPham/PEPR_AgriFutur/Arduino_ESP32/Tools/README.md

 Renaming in desert-128x128-gray.bmp.M240-Q10-P8-S1759.dat
 ```

+In this example you can see that the image size was reduced from 16384 bytes to 1759 bytes.
+The encoding format allows for decoding regardless of the number of packet losses.
 The structure of the `.dat` file generated by the program is:

 ```
 XXXX: number of packets